Debt to Income Ratio

-Usually, conventional loans need a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+In general, conventional mortgages require a qualifying ratio of 28/36.
+FHA loans are a little less strict, requiring a 29/41 ratio.

-The second number is what percent of your gross income every month which can be applied to housing costs and recurring debt.
-Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month which can be spent on housing expenses and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, vehicle payments, child support, etcetera.

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing